disowned-projects/cosmo-cli/readme.md

 on the staged files.
 This way you never commit bad code.
 To add/remove more commands, modify `lint-satged` field in package.json.

+### release ✅

+Release the package to npm using `publish-please`.
+This command will first build the project and do necessary checks before publishing to npm.
+It will also push to github once the release is sucessfull.

+Note that It expects you to bump the version before running this script.
+To bump the version, use `yarn version` or `npn version`.

 ## Contributing

 Clone the project and install dependencies.